ShadabFaiz/personal-voice-assistant/README.md

 ### FAQ
    1. How do i talk to LLM?
       Ans:
-      1. Start all 3 apps: nestjsApp, transcriptionServer and voiceSynthesis app.
+      1. Start all 3 apps: mainServer, transcriptionServer and voiceSynthesis app.
       2. From cli, make a curl request
          `curl -X GET http://localhost:3000/voiceChat/start`
          This will start voice recording.
 It will stop if there is silence for 5 sec.